Ngum12/Compress-Files-and_Folder/README.md

 - [Ines Ikirezi]

 ## Notes
-- This program uses the `tarfile` library to create tar archives and the `zipfile` library to create zip archives.
+- This file script uses the `tarfile` library to create tar archives and the `zipfile` library to create zip archives.